Ubuntu Server Tutorials

 postfix start

-At this point you should test every mode of authentication (especially the encrypted ones) from your mail client and if everything looks good you have a working mail server.
+At this point you should test every mode of authentication (especially the encrypted ones) from your mail client and if everything looks good you have a working mail

 This is a good time to call it a day or make a snapshot (if you're lucky enough to be on a VM) before starting to address all the anti-spam issues.